utsavdatta-git/Generating-and-Modifying-Images-Based-on-Iterative-Instructions/README.md

 # Text to Image Generation

 GANs has been applied successfully to task of text to image generation.
-Here, the input is text along with z (latent space variable) and output is an image that corresponds to that text.
+Here, the input is text along with z (latent space variable) and output is an image that corresponds to that text

 StackGAN architecture, used stacked generative adversarial networks to first generate a preliminary image that slightly capture the representations specified in the input text, it then uses further GAN networks to improve the initial image and increase its resolution.
 The initial implementation included only two GAN networks.
 StackGAN++ improved on StackGAN by extending the implementation to include more stacked GANs as required.
 Below is some samples from StackGAN and StackGAN++